abhinandansharma/abhinandansharma/README.md

 ---

 ### 🚀 What I’m Up To
-- Crafting my portfolio website — gotta have that perfect digital handshake!
+- Crafting my portfolio website.
+Gotta have that perfect digital handshake!
-- Building a stablecoin like USDT, but pegged to INR — combining blockchain and real-world finance.
+- Building a stablecoin like USDT, but pegged to INR —> combining blockchain and real-world finance.
 - Diving deep into **MongoDB**, **TypeScript**, **Node.js**, and **Three.js** to level up backend & 3D skills.
 - Experimenting with OCR + AI for faster data extraction (because speed matters).